 Try this experiment in the next week: instead of listening to what your anxiety is telling you to do (or not do), “shake it up” and try something a little different.
 It might feel like the stakes are so high.
 But just take baby steps.

-For example, let’s say you are avoiding prenatal exercise groups.
-You tell yourself, “It would be a too distressing being around all those other pregnant women that I don’t know.
+For example, let’s say you are avoiding postpartum exercise groups.
+You tell yourself, “It would be a too distressing being around all those women I don’t know.
 I wouldn’t be able to handle it.”
 But how do you know what it will be like for you?

-Let’s see how Anjali and Susan experimented with their thoughts
+Let’s see how Salima, Jennifer, and Ellen experimented with their thoughts